MicrosoftDocs/windows-ai-docs/docs/get-started-desktop.md

 ## Evaluate the model

-We're now on the last step in the diagram at the beginning of this tutorial, **Evaluate**:
+We're now on the last step in the diagram at the beginning of this tutorial, **Evaluate**.
+We'll evaluate the model using [LearningModelSession.Evaluate](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelsession.evaluate):

 1. Implement the `EvaluateModel` method.
-This method takes our session and evaluates it using our binding and a correlation ID:
+This method takes our session and evaluates it using our binding and a correlation ID.
+The correlation ID is something we could possibly use later to match a particular evaluation call to the output results.
+Again, we know ahead of time that the output's name is "softmaxout_1".
     ```cpp
     void EvaluateModel()
     {